emperorofmars/stf-unity/readme.md

 	- [GLTF 2.0 Issues](#gltf-20-issues)

 ## How to Use
 - Ensure you have the Newtonsoft JSON package imported in Unity.
+If you set up your Unity project with the VRC Creator Companion, it will be already imported.
 If not, install the official package in UPM.
 - Either:
 	- Download the latest release from this repository and import the .unitypackage into Unity.
 	- Or clone this repository into the 'Assets' folder of your Unity project.